girder/girder/docs/security.rst

 CORS (Cross-Origin Resource Sharing)
 ------------------------------------

-When a request is sent from a web browser that could modify the data in girder, the web browser sends an ``Origin`` header.
-If this is not the same origin as where a user's sessions was initiated, it is a Cross-Origin request, and is restricted based on the girder CORS settings.
+When a request is sent from a web browser that could modify the data in Girder, the web browser sends an ``Origin`` header.
+If this is not the same origin as where a user's sessions was initiated, it is a Cross-Origin request, and is restricted based on the Girder CORS settings.

 By default, all cross-origin requests that could modify data are refused.
 Different origins may be allowed via the System Configuration.
 For best